greenwood-suzanne/hot_METS/README.md

 Group Repo for CompBio METS project

 # Introduction:
   This is the METS project, a pipeline for microbiome analysis that can be run in the command line.

+  # Requirements:
-It comes in 3 parts, all of which are contained in the Pipeline folder of this repository.
-You will need sample data to ensure that you have correctly installed all dependencies as well as the Silva v132 database files.
-These are also available in this repository.
+  -Sample data as well as the Silva v132 database files.
+  The sample data is in the MiSeq_SOP folder on this repository; the links to the Silva files can be found in the readme of the MiSeq_SOP folder.
+  -Use the R scripts in the Sample_Pipeline folder to run the sample data set.
+  -The METS Pipeline folder contains the same files as Sample_Pipeline, but variables are set specifically for the METS data (which are not published on this repository).

 # Software Requirements: